Managing your student loan debt

 How you decide to use the money will depend on where you are in your financial journey.
-Here are a few tips to consider:
+You may want to consider:

-- Make sure you have an emergency fund.
+1. Make sure you have an emergency fund.
 If you don’t have one, consider starting one before you pay off any debts.
 You don’t want to be caught short with an emergency medical or car repair bill that force you to turn to a high interest-rate credit card that you’ll have to pay off.
-Keep your emergency fund liquid in a savings, high-yield, goal-based, or money market account so you can have easy access to the cash but still earn some interest.
+Consider keeping your emergency fund liquid in a savings, high-yield, goal-based, or money market account so you can have easy access to the cash but still earn some interest.

-- Pay off your highest-rate debt first.
-Once you have your emergency fund in place, pay off debts like credit cards or personal loans next.
+2. Pay off your highest-rate debt.
+Once you have your emergency fund in place, you may want to pay off debts like credit cards or personal loans next.

-This simple calculator can help you figure out which is the best financial step—pay off debt or save.
+This simple calculator can help you figure out which is the best financial step—pay off debt or save.footnote 2

 How you manage debt is ultimately a personal decision, with no one-size-fits-all.
-These tips can help you figure out what’s best for you.
+When managing your debt, try to figure out what’s best for you.

 - Consider your next life goal.
 Do you want to buy a house or a car?
 Do you need to improve your credit rating by lowering your credit card debt?